-When it comes to scuba diving gear, it’s a common dilemma when it comes to whether you should buy your own gear or continue renting.
+When it comes to scuba diving equipment, it’s a common dilemma when it comes to whether you should buy your own gear or continue renting.
 If you think you’d like to buy gear, when is the right time to buy and what items are most important to buy?

-Buying gear can be a big investment so it’s important to look at all of the options and make a decision that personally right for you.
-After all, there is no universal answer but there are some good guidelines to help you reach your decision.
+Buying gear can be a big investment so it’s important to look at all of the options and make a decision that is personally right for you.
+After all, there is no universal answer, but there are some good guidelines to help you reach your decision.
 Here are some pros, cons and suggestions for both new divers and experienced divers to help you navigate your way around the dive store!

 Is It Really Necessary For Me To Buy My Own Gear?